felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/understanding-logs.md

 Half and half products are encoded in the PixelPoint request as a group of different `Item` nodes.

 - The first `Item` node of the group can be recognised because the `Description` node has the value `Half half`.
-- The following (optional) nodes refer to options associated with the entire product (for example, “Extra sauce”, or “Extra cheese”).
+- The following (optional) nodes refer to options associated with the entire product, for example `Extra sauce` or `Extra cheese`.
 Their `ParentId` will be the same as the `ItemId` of the main Half and Half node.
-- The two “halves” are encoded as separate `Item` nodes, even if they are two halves of the same product, with `ParentId` pointing to the main `Item` node of the group.
+- The two "halves" are encoded as separate `Item` nodes, even if they are two halves of the same product, with `ParentId` pointing to the main `Item` node of the group.
 The `Quantity` node has value `0.5`.
 - Toppings and ingredients have the `ParentId` value pointing to the `ItemId` value of the respective half.
 Their `Quantity` value is `0.5` and they are passed as forced answers to the EPOS.

 ### The Member Node